 To avoid this, it’s important for the owner, architect, and contractor—all working together—to create a very specific list from the outset, in order to see each line item and understand what it is really wanted.

-“Clarity from the beginning makes it harder to deviate from plans and trigger extensive changes later on,” says Patterson.
+“Clarity from the beginning makes it harder to deviate from plans and trigger extensive changes later on,” says Fraser.

 4. The information provided to contractors was not suitably structured to obtain “like-for-like” pricing

-A common complaint Patterson hears from renovators—in addition to bids coming in over budget—is that they can’t understand the pricing on a bid, and what they’re being charged for.
+A common complaint Fraser hears from renovators—in addition to bids coming in over budget—is that they can’t understand the pricing on a bid, and what they’re being charged for.

 5. The pricing information that's coming back from contractors doesn't carry any penalty for inaccuracy